Skip to main content

 The maximum height for a Nature figure is 170 mm, to allow space for the figure legend to fit underneath.

-Nature will often reduce figures to a smaller size due to space limitations.
+In the production process, figures may be reduced to a smaller size due to space limitations.
 Authors are encouraged to submit figures at the smallest appropriate size, ensuring all fonts are between 5pt and 7pt.
 Nature reserves the right to make the final decision on figure size.

 • Schematic of a Nature article page showing a multipanel figure arranged to fill one column with the figure caption below.